Did you know that the sago palm (Cycas revoluta) isn’t a true palm but a cycad, an ancient plant family related to conifers?

 How to treat a manganese deficiency

-A manganese deficiency can be treated with the use of manganese sulphate.
-This is widely available online and can either be applied into the soil or directly onto the plant as a spray.
+A manganese deficiency can be treated with manganese sulphate.
+This is widely available online and can be applied into the soil or directly onto the plant as a spray.

 QUICK NOTE – manganese sulphate should not be confused with magnesium sulphate (Epsom salts), which are used to treat a magnesium deficiency.